-To recommend a programme for ongoing approval, the visitors must be assured that the programme meets all of the standards of education and training (SETs) and that those who complete the programme meet our standards of proficiency (SOPs) for their part of the Register.
+To recommend a programme for approval, the visitors must be assured that the programme meets all of the standards of education and training (SETs) and that those who complete the programme meet our standards of proficiency (SOPs) for their part of the Register.

-The visitors agreed to recommend to the Education and Training Committee that a number of conditions are set on the programme, all of which must be met before the ongoing approval of the programme is reconfirmed.
+The visitors agreed to recommend to the Education and Training Committee that a number of conditions are set on the programme, all of which must be met before the programme can be approved.

-The visitors agreed that 53 of the SETs have been met and that conditions should be set on the remaining 4 SETs.
+The visitors agreed that 52 of the SETs have been met and that conditions should be set on the remaining 5 SETs.

-Conditions are requirements that the education provider must meet before the programme can be recommended for ongoing approval.
+Conditions are requirements that the education provider must meet before the programme can be recommended for approval.
 Conditions are set when certain standards of education and training have not been met or there is insufficient evidence of the standard being met.